rtimmons/smarthome/setup.md

 Then modify secret.yml
 Then `./setup-wifi.yml`
 Then restart without ethernet plugged in.
+    Just unplug the thing violently from power.
+Then more gently unplug ethernet.
+    This restart takes about 45 seconds since it checks the filesystem after your senseless violence.
 Then `./deploy.sh`

+todo:
+- user specify hostname and pi user's password to set during wifi-setup to facilitate multiple instances